nukehub-dev/nukebox/README.md

 ## Disclaimer

-The Nuclear Boy installer script is provided for informational purposes only.
+The NuclearBoy installer script is provided for informational purposes only.
 The authors and contributors are not responsible for any damages or issues caused by using this script.
 Use it at your own risk.

 ## Contributing